website dot design element

 Local SEO

-What Do Users See?
+When it comes to Front-end and Back-end SEO, What Do Users See?

 There is huge variation among SEO techniques—often broken down as Front-End SEO and Back-end SEO.
 This article talks about both, so let’s look at a simple description of each: